davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

   :guilabel:`Author`.

 :guilabel:`Lines`
-  Total number of Lines of code that the :guilabel:`Author` owns.
-  An :guilabel:`Author` is said to own a line of a file, when that :guilabel:`Author` is the one who made the last change to that line.
-The owner of each line in a file is shown by `Git Blame
+  Total number of Lines of the :guilabel:`Author`.
+The :guilabel:`Author` of a line in a file is the one who made the last change to that line.
+The author of each line in a file is shown by `Git Blame
   <https://git-scm.com/docs/git-blame>`_.

 :guilabel:`Insertions %`